PCThakarar/SOLID/README.md

  - Don't refer to volatile concrete classes.
  - Don't derive from volatile concrete classes.
  - Don't override concrete functions.
- - However, this never mean that your entire software can be stable and can never depend on any concret implementations.
+ - However, this never mean that your entire software can be stable and can never depend on any concrete implementations.
  - Creation of volatile concrete objects requires special handling for example implementing an abstract factory.
  - DIP violations of depending on concrete implementations cannot be entirely removed but they are gathered into a small number of concrete components and kept separate
    from the rest of the system.